40net-cloud/xpert2023_aws_networking_demystified/docs/lab1.md

 ```
 ssh -i ./key.pem ubuntu@<jumpbox>
 ```
-From your jumpbox, you can access wwwdemo2 and wwwdemo3.
+From your Jumpbox, you can access wwwdemo2 and wwwdemo3.
 ```
 ssh -i key.pem ubuntu@<demo2_private_ip>
 ```